yasiryagi/helpdesk/roles/validators/README.md

 This page contains all information on how to setup your node and becoming a `Validator` on the Joystream Testnets.
 It will be updated for improvements, and when something changes for new testnets.

+# Instructions

+The instructions below covers Windows, Mac and Linux.
+As a general note, remember to use your `session` key when setting the `memo` to qualify for the monero rewards.

 ---

 ## Windows